-Nepal borders Tibet (autonomous province of China), India, Bangladesh and Bhutan.
+Nepal borders Tibet (autonomous province of China) and India.
 Nepal's total area is approximately 56,827 square miles and the capital is Kathmandu.
 The country is divided into seven states and 77 administrative districts.
 Nepal is multi-ethnic, multi-religious, and multilingual country and the most spoken language is Nepali among other languages.

 Nepal-Tibet Autonomous Province Of China Border

 The border between Tibet and Nepal was established in the 18th century, and the region was formally recognized as an autonomous province of China in 1965.
 The total land size of Tibet is approximately 965,000 square miles which is only second to Xinjiang Uygur autonomous region.
 The China-Nepal border is 768 miles long, and the Himalayas mountain range extending from North West to south-west direction separates the Tibet autonomous region from Nepal.
 The borderline also passes through Mount Everest.
 Six ports of entry were opened between China and Nepal borders in 2012.
 The border crossing points between the two countries exist at Zhanguru and kodari, and in 2014 another border crossing point was opened at Rusuwa to facilitate free movement between the two countries.